 We’ve all done the exercise.
 It’s the first thing you’re taught when you first start your business: Create an ideal client avatar.

-This vision of your ideal client guides everything you do, including pricing (you can’t charge that single mom as much as you can the CEO of a huge corporation), pain points (mom probably isn’t worried about shareholders), and even the colour of your logo.
+This vision of your ideal client guides everything you do, including pricing (you can’t charge a solopreneur as much as you can the CEO of a large corporation), pain points, and even the colour of your logo.

 So you spend a few hours considering things such as:

 Maybe you even write up a nice little story about your ideal client.
 You give them a name, a couple of kids, a spouse who just doesn’t get it, and a load of student loans.
 You know quite a bit about them, you think.